szvsw/hatchet-sst/README.md

 | `OVERWRITE_CONFIG` | `boolean` | Whether to regenerate the base Hatchet config before redeploying the engine. |

-_TODO: document config vars, considerations when deploying in a private subnet_
+_TODO: considerations when deploying workers in a private subnet_

 ### Setting secrets